kyle-n/kyle-n.github.io/_posts/2021-05-28-offline-podcast-watch-apps-ranked.md

 I bought Apple Watch Series 3 (Wifi) in 2019.
 With the Watch, runs require only Bluetooth headphones.
 No more awkwardly carrying my phone. [^1]

 [^1]: I used to run with my iPhone 6 Plus in my pocket, until it bounced out and shattered on the pavement.
-In retrospect, it was a terrible idea.
+I'm not saying I'm smart.

 Offline Watch playback is essential because I'm not going to pay for a second data plan.
 However, iOS podcast apps support offline Watch playback to varying success.